d6y/liftmodules-basicauth/README.md

 2. Include this dependency:

-         "net.liftmodules" %% "basic-auth" % (liftVersion+"-0.5")
+         "net.liftmodules" %% "basic-auth" % (liftVersion+"-1.1")

 3. In your application's Boot.boot code:

           net.liftmodules.basicauth.lib.BasicAuth.init

-          if (!List(Development,Test).contains(Props.mode)){
           BasicAuth.auth
-          }

-4. Finally, add the following properties to your properties file.
+4. Finally, add the following properties to the properties files you wish to have basic authentication.
 For example, add the following to `src/main/resources/production.default.props`
+If you want all run modes to have authentication put them in default.props

          liftmodules.basic.title=Protected Site